Your state's best all-you-can-eat brunch

 Ohio: Union Cafe, Columbus

 The Columbus brunch to see and be seen at is Union Cafe, a popular, LGBTQ+ friendly hangout that’s been open since the 1990s.
-It has all the makings of a great spread, with an omelet bar, waffle bar, and build-your-own Bloody Marys.
-Every so often, it hosts a drag brunch, which is always good fun.
+It has all the makings of a great spread, including an omelet bar and waffle bar.
+Every so often it hosts a drag brunch, which is always good fun.

 Oklahoma: Cattlemen’s Steakhouse, Oklahoma City

 The historic Cattlemen's Steakhouse has been serving cowboys, cattle haulers, and ranchers hearty American breakfasts like steak and eggs, burritos, omelets, hotcakes, and Texas toast sandwiches for more than 100 years.
-Join them on Saturdays and Sundays for a brunch buffet, which is one of the best-value around.
+Join them on Saturdays and Sundays for one of the best-value brunch buffets around.

 Oregon: Namaste Indian Cuisine, Portland

 For a weekend brunch with a difference, take a trip to Namaste Indian Cuisine, where you'll enjoy a long and luxurious Indian-style banquet.
-Tables laden with pakoras, samosas, chicken tandoori, lamb skewers, curries, biryanis, and naans are just waiting for you to make your selection.
-It has two locations: one in Sandy, and one at the Lloyd Center.
+Here you’ll find tables laden with pakoras, samosas, chicken tandoori, lamb skewers, curries, biryanis, and naans.
+It has two locations: one in Sandy and one at the Lloyd Center.

 Pennsylvania: Shady Maple Smorgasbord, East Earl

 The largest buffet in Lancaster County, Shady Maple Smorgasbord is open for breakfast most days of the week.
 The Dutch and Amish-influenced feast includes sausage, ham, bacon, French toast, waffles, puddings, and biscuits.
 You can also get fried eggs, omelets, and pancakes cooked to order.
-For around $15 on Saturdays, it’s a great option for those wanting to fill up on a budget.
+Reasonably priced, it’s a great option for those wanting to fill up without splashing too much cash.

 Rhode Island: Ocean House, Watch Hill

-South Dakota: Deadwood Legends Steakhouse at the Silverado-Franklin Hotel, Deadwood
+South Dakota: Deadwood Legends Steakhouse, Silverado-Franklin Hotel, Deadwood

-The steakhouse attached to historic hotel and casino, the Silverado-Franklin Hotel, is known for offering a Las Vegas-style buffet in the middle of the Black Hills.
+Deadwood Legends, a steakhouse attached to the historic Silverado-Franklin Hotel, is known for offering a Las Vegas-style buffet in the middle of the Black Hills.
 This place takes brunch to the next level with filet mignon steak and eggs, Frosted Flakes French toast, and the best Mimosas around.
 You can see why the likes of Teddy Roosevelt, Babe Ruth, and John Wayne have all stayed here.

 Tennessee: Brooks Shaw’s Old Country Store, Jackson

-A hidden gem, the old-school Brooks Shaw’s Old Country Store (next to the Casey Jones Railroad Museum) is home to a Southern buffet and ice cream parlor.
-It’s open early with breakfast favorites like cooked-to-order pancakes – and its lunch rotation, with sweet potatoes, black-eyed peas, turnip greens, fried catfish, and fried chicken, will make you feel like you’re at Grandma’s.
+A hidden gem, the suitably old-school Brooks Shaw’s Old Country Store (next to the Casey Jones Railroad Museum) is home to a Southern-inspired buffet and classic ice cream parlor.
+It opens early, with breakfast favorites like cooked-to-order pancakes, while its lunch rotation, with sweet potatoes, black-eyed peas, turnip greens, fried catfish, and fried chicken brings all the cozy, comfort food feels to the table.

 Texas: Ciclo at Four Seasons Hotel, Austin

-Soak in the classy atmosphere of the Four Seasons Hotel Austin without actually staying there by making a reservation for Sunday brunch at its in-house restaurant, Ciclo.
-There’s a buffet with ceviche, sushi, crab claws, charcuterie, pastries, and berries.
-Memorable hot plates include chicken sandwiches and lobster benedict.
+Soak in the classy atmosphere of the Four Seasons Hotel Austin without staying there by making a reservation for Sunday brunch at its inhouse restaurant, Ciclo.
+Here you can enjoy a lavish buffet featuring the likes of ceviche, sushi, crab claws, charcuterie, pastries, and berries.
+Memorable hot plates include chicken sandwiches and lobster Benedict.
 Naturally, the atmosphere and service are first class.

 Utah: Laurel Brasserie & Bar at The Grand America Hotel, Salt Lake City

-'Timeless and wonderful' is how patrons describe the Sunday brunch in the Laurel Brasserie & Bar at The Grand America Hotel.
-Newly renovated, the stunning space is reminiscent of a Parisian café, and the selection includes carving stations and grand desserts.
-The dedicated waitstaff are praised for going above and beyond for customers, as well as their killer mocktail making skills.
+'Timeless and wonderful' is how patrons describe the Sunday brunch offering at the Laurel Brasserie & Bar in The Grand America Hotel.
+The stunning space is reminiscent of a Parisian café, and the selection includes carving stations and grand desserts.
+The dedicated waitstaff are praised for going above and beyond for customers, with their killer mocktail-making skills only adding to the appeal.

 Vermont: Great American Buffet, Manassas

-Comfort food heaven, Great American Buffet has made-to-order omelets, crispy waffles, fried eggs, sausage, fruit, and dessert on Saturdays and Sundays.
-If you don’t fancy dining in, you can order carry out, priced by the pound.
+Comfort food heaven, Great American Buffet offers made-to-order omelets, crispy waffles, fried eggs, sausage, fruit, and dessert on Saturdays and Sundays.
+If you don’t fancy dining in, you can opt for carry out, priced by the pound.
 The original Manassas location has been around since 1993, and now there's a second restaurant in Fredericksburg, which is also great.

 Virginia: The Jefferson, Richmond

-It’s not easy getting a reservation for Champagne Sunday Brunch at The Jefferson.
-It's been running for years, it’s popular, and spaces sell out quickly.
-However, it’s well worth trying, as it’s a visual delight with endless salads, deluxe charcuterie platters, a seafood arrangement of hot smoked salmon, poached cocktail shrimp, scallops, mussels, oysters, and gravlax, and an extravagant dessert display.
+It’s not easy getting a reservation for the Champagne Sunday Brunch at The Jefferson.
+It's been running for years and spaces sell out quickly.
+However, it’s well worth trying to make a booking as the whole experience is sensational, with endless salads, deluxe charcuterie platters, a seafood arrangement of hot smoked salmon, poached cocktail shrimp, scallops, mussels, oysters, and gravlax, and an extravagant dessert display.

 Washington: Feast Buffet, Renton

 One of the most exciting all-you-can-eat brunch options in Washington is Feast Buffet, a fusion buffet with a wide selection of Chinese, Japanese, Korean, and Western treats.
-You can get cotton candy, egg waffles, lobster tails, crab legs, prime rib, sushi, noodle soup, and dim sum all under one roof with no compromise on quality and cost.
-For this reason, it gets great reviews.
+Here you can sample cotton candy, egg waffles, lobster tails, crab legs, prime rib, sushi, noodle soup, and dim sum all under one roof, with no compromise on quality.

 West Virginia: Bavarian Inn, Shepherdstown

 Everyone loves a theme, and it doesn’t get much better than the high-end brunch at the fabulous and quirky Bavarian Inn next to the Potomac River in Shepherdstown.
-The selection includes sausages and sauerkraut, sauerbraten (roasted and marinated meat) and potato dumplings, and goulash (Hungarian soup).
+The selection includes sausages and sauerkraut, sauerbraten (roasted and marinated meat) and potato dumplings, as well as goulash and plenty of sweet treats for dessert.
 There’s even a children’s table with warm pretzels.

 Wisconsin: North Country Steak Buffet, La Crosse

 The casual, kid-friendly North Country Steak Buffet claims it has taken all the best brunch foods and combined them into a buffet.
-Catering to the carnivores, the selection includes fried chicken, bacon, sausage, corned beef hash, biscuits and gravy, and country fried steak.
-Feedback from guests suggests it doesn’t disappoint.
+Catering to the carnivores, the selection includes fried chicken, bacon, sausage, corned beef hash, biscuits and gravy, and country-fried steak.
+Feedback from guests suggests it delivers on its promise.

 Wyoming: Little America Hotel, Cheyenne